 If, on the other hand, you have an overthinking style and spend most of your time thinking, in great detail, about every single thing that could possibly go wrong with your life, then your overthinking will almost certainly turn out to be a major disadvantage for you!

-It is 100% possible to stop overthinking by following the Thrive Programme here with us in Wolverhampton, however, it is important to realise that overthinking is created by your core underlying belief that you NEED to exercise control in order to be ‘happy’ and this is almost always the actual reason WHY you are NOT as happy as you would like to be!
+It is important to realise that overthinking is created by your core underlying belief that you NEED to exercise control in order to be ‘happy’ and this is almost always the actual reason WHY you are NOT as happy as you would like to be!
 Focusing all of your time and effort on trying to be in control is symptomatic of people who are actually out of control!

 FREE Initial Consultations for Overthinking Problems